 (b) expenses reasonably incurred by the landlord in investigating a proposed assignee of the tenant or sub-lessee of the premises; or

-(c) fair and reasonable expenses of the landlord in respect of the drawing up of or the obtaining of necessary consents to the lease, an assignment of the lease or a sub-lease of the premises.
+(c) fair and reasonable expenses of the landlord in respect of the negotiation, preparation or execution of, or obtaining the necessary consents to, an assignment of the lease or a sub-lease of the premises.

 (3) Any amount paid or the value of any benefit conferred by a person under a provision of a lease that is void by reason of subsection (1) or (1a) may be recovered by that person from the person to whom the amount was paid or on whom the benefit was conferred upon an application to the Tribunal for an order that the money sought be paid or in a court of competent jurisdiction as a debt due.

 [Section 9 amended by No. 48 of 1990 s.
 6; No. 55 of 2004 s.
-119.]
+119; No. 23 of 2014 s.
+4.]

 10. Tenant’s right to assign lease, landlord’s consent to assignment or sub-lease etc.